-There are many interesting places in the old city.
-Here are a few to explore!
+Here are some other interesting places in the old city to explore!

 Old City Quarter – Roughly bounded by Wesley, Fitzwilliam and Selby Streets the Old City Quarter is nestled in the heart of Nanaimo just steps from the downtown core.
 Consisting of a collection of owner operated businesses, from specialty food stores to metaphysical treasures, to restaurants, wealth managers and chiropractors, the Old City Quarter oozes vibrancy and community.
 Originally the economic centre of the city, the area is a charming mix of revitalized heritage buildings and thoughtful new development.